cemvarol/AZ-400-JenkinsLab/JenkinsLab.md

    > **Important Note:** All the actions you will follow including this step will be done on this Remote Computer's Console.

 4. Within the Remote Desktop session run the following command in **PowerShell** to create the guest vm to protect.

+5. The installer will ask for your confirmation, click **OK** to complete the installation.

-    >**Note:** This will install docker Desktop to that VM, *please restart when prompted*.
+    >**Note:** This will install docker Desktop to that VM, installation will take 3-4 minutes

+6. Click **Close and Restart** *when prompted*.

     ```powershell